What ‘Pokemon GO’ May Be Cooking Up For April Fools’ Day Event

 With April Fools’ Day coming up, Daily Star reports that Pokemon trainers at The Silph Road over at Redditjust couldn’t help but theorize over what kind of event Pokemon GO could be cooking up for April Fools’ Day.
 In fact, this one Pokemon trainer is calling it now.
 He says “All spawns on April 1st will be Magikarp.”

-User SalivaDangles posts:
+User SalivaDangles posts the following.

 So let us review.
-There is a certain badge for each type of Pokemon in Pokemon GO and one of these badges that are up for grabs is the Fisherman Badge.
+There is a certain badge for each type of Pokemon in Pokemon GO, and one of these badges that are up for grabs is the Fisherman Badge.
 The Fisherman Badge could be acquired in Pokemon Go for a number of XL Magikarps that you can catch.
 Three XL Magikarps will award you with the Bronze Fisherman Bade, 50 XL Magikarps for the Silver Fisherman Badge, and 300 XL Magikarps to get the Gold Fisherman Badge.

 SalivaDangles surveys 36 trainers and gets a seven to 20 percent catch rate of XL Magikarps.
 That’s a measly percent to get XL Magikarps on top of the measly percent of Magikarp spawn rates.
 Slash Gearnotes that with the Pikachu badge becoming an easier badge thanks to the Christmas event, we are left with one of the hardest attainable badges in Pokemon GO—and that is the Gold Fisherman Badge.